Solved! What Is a Duvet Cover?

 A duvet cover is a protective layer for a duvet.

 A duvet cover is to a duvet what a pillowcase is to a pillow.
 What goes in a duvet cover?
 Duvet inserts.
-And given that they are filled with natural down or feathers, tend to be expensive.
-Duvet covers act to protect the duvet from dirt and dust while simultaneously preventing rips and tears in the shell.
+And given that they are filled with natural down or feathers, they tend to be expensive.
+Duvet covers protect the duvet from dirt and dust while simultaneously preventing rips and tears in the shell.
 Since duvets are often filled with feathers, the duvet cover also protects the user from being poked with pointy quills if they break through the duvet’s shell.
 You’ll get a lot more life out of a duvet insert if you keep it covered.

 Duvet covers come in a wide variety of materials.

 While most duvet covers on the market are made from cotton, they may also be made from linen, silk, and synthetic fibers.
 Egyptian and Pima cotton are considered the highest-quality options on the market because their long fibers make the fabric soft and durable.
 If it’s in your budget, a duvet cover made from a natural material usually offers optimal comfort and longevity.

 Beyond the material, the way the fibers are woven also affects how a duvet cover feels and performs.
 Percale weaves are crisp and cool, sateen weaves are soft and silky, and flannel is tightly woven for a warm and cozy feel.

 Duvet covers come in sizes to fit most every bed.